 Add the mixture to ice cube trays and place in the freezer for at least 2 hours to solidify.

-For the Chicken Kiev breading you will need Panko bread crumbs, flour, dill, and garlic powder.
-You can use traditional plain bread crumbs if you wish but Panko is SO MUCH BETTER!
+For the Chicken Kiev breading you will need Panko bread crumbs, flour, Ranch seasoning, dill, and garlic powder.
+You can use traditional plain bread crumbs if you wish but Panko is so much better!

 Finely chop the dill and place in a bowl with the panko, flour, and garlic powder.
 Mix well and set aside.

-Lay out the chicken breasts and tenderize them with a Jaccard, or place between 2 pieces of parchment paper and pound them with a meat mallet until they are about 1/4 inch thick.
-You want the chicken this enough and wide enough that you can enclose the butter in the center, so you don't lose all of your filling during the cook.
+Lay out the chicken breasts and tenderize them with a Jaccard, or place between 2 pieces of parchment paper and pound them with a meat mallet until they are about ¼ inch thick.
+You want the chicken thin enough and wide enough that you can enclose the fresh herb butter in the center, so you don't lose all of your filling during the cook.

 Forming the Chicken Kiev

 Remove the herbed butter cubes from the freezer and take them out of the ice tray.
 Place a cube in the center of each chicken breast.
+You want the herb butter to be cold, so do not let it sit too long at room temperature.
 Halve the pieces, if needed, to help the butter fit in the chicken.